JBenPiel/PiHole-DoH/README.md

 # PiHole with DNS over HTTPS (DoH)

-This Docker compose file uses Traefik 2.x as a http/tcp/udp proxy for Pihole with CloudFlare and LetsEncrypt for on demand SSL certificate generation and domain validation.
+This Docker compose file uses Traefik 2.x as a http/tcp/udp proxy for PiHole with CloudFlare and LetsEncrypt for on demand SSL certificate generation and domain validation.

 ## Requirements